 Thus, HVAC technicians must determine which motor or motors are out.

-Once the nature and cause of the problem are known, your technician will tell you whether or not replacing the motor is the best choice.
+Once the nature and cause of the problem are known, your cooling technician will tell you whether or not replacing the motor is the best choice.
 It is not uncommon for aging air conditioners to need motor replacements.
-However, if your air conditioner is nearing the end of its life span or if it’s needed multiple repair services within the recent past, replacing the entire cooling system could be the most cost-effective solution.
+However, if your air conditioner is nearing the end of its life span or if it’s needed multiple cooling repair services within the recent past, replacing the entire cooling system could be the most cost-effective solution.

 Different AC Motor Types